SBCV celebrates 25 years of church planting at annual homecoming

 By Timothy Cockes

 VIRGINIA BEACH, Va.
-(BP) — The SBC of Virginia (SBCV) celebrated 25 years of church planting during its annual homecoming at London Bridge Baptist Church Nov.
+(BP) — The Southern Baptist Convention of Virginia (SBCV) celebrated 25 years of church planting during its annual homecoming at London Bridge Baptist Church Nov.
 10-12.

 Brian Autry, executive director of the SBCV, spoke to nearly 1,200 messengers and guests about how the concept of churches planting other churches has been a crucial part of the convention’s ministry philosophy from the beginning.